brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 30 bht.md

 1. "For we are members of his body, of his flesh, and of his bones.
 First, this is no exaggeration, but the simple truth."
 2. "Secondly, he does not simply mean that Christ is a partaker of our nature, but expresses something higher and more emphatic."

+### Philip Schaff:
+1. "This holds good, even if we omit the latter half of the verse, which seems necessary, now that the weight of the Sinaitic manuscript (first hand) has been added to that of the two next in age (and of other authorities)."
+2. "As however the omission can be accounted for, many good editors retain it.
+If retained it should be referred to the mystical relation between Christ and His people, which is analogous to the physical derivation of Eve from Adam (comp.
+Genesis 2:23, of which the clause is a reminiscence) and the union between them."
+3. "The idea of vital union with Christ is included as well as that of the derivation of our spiritual life from Him."

 ### Archibald T. Robertson:
 1. "These words are in the Textus Receptus (Authorized Version) supported by D G L P cursives Syriac, etc."
 2. "Certainly not genuine."